Menu

 In order to be accepted into the program, EECP candidates must meet the following criteria:

-• Have completed at least two years or four semesters/seasons of relevant teaching experience
+• Have completed at least two years or four semesters/seasons of relevant teaching experience (this can include both paid and volunteer roles)

 • Live and work in California